ant-design/ant-design/docs/blog/issue-helper.en-US.md

 ## 12. Surprise

-『 Ask questions all over the world, and ask questions where they can't think of 』

-Even if you know that there is an official channel, it is recommended to ask the maintainer in other ways: Weibo, Twitter, Zhihu private message, Zhihu comment area, Email, WeChat, personal blog, Ant Forest, circle of friends, his TFboys Weibo Forward it, the comment section of the entertainment version of Toutiao... go to all the places you can find him to ask questions.
+Even if you know that there is an official channel, it is recommended to ask the maintainer in other ways: Twitter, Facebook, private Email, personal blog, their friends and so on. go to all the places you can find him to ask questions.

-- Correct demonstration:
+#### 😈 'Good Way'

 ```
 Private message of unfollowed people: Hello, our project uses your framework, I would like to ask, can the xxx component get the focus? for keyboard switching
 ```

-- Error demonstration:
+#### 🔥 'Bad Way'

 ```
 Official channel: Hello, our project uses your framework.
 I would like to ask, can the xxx component get the focus? for keyboard switching
 ```

-## 13. Go online
+## 13. High level strike

-『 One after another is difficult to understand, such as "KPI", "performance", "abandoned pit" and so on, which made everyone laugh 』

-Raise your question to a higher level, take the moral high ground and make accusations, once the discussion touches on politics, they will not be able to argue.
+Raise your question to a higher level, take the moral high ground and make accusations, making they unable to argue.

-- Correct demonstration:
+#### 😈 'Good Way'

 ```
 It turns out that the teams of big companies are like this, don’t they test well?
 It’s a shame to take this thing out, it’s just a KPI product, and I don’t care about it after the promotion.
 ```

-- Error demonstration:
+#### 🔥 'Bad Way'

 ```
 Although this project is a product of a large company, it has disadvantages compared with competing products in the following aspects, and I personally do not recommend using it.